Our order form allows you to quickly upload most common file types, receive a quote and order a translation.

 .TXT and .DOCX file extraction

-We recently launched a feature that extracts the text from .TXT and .DOCX files and makes it available for translation directly on Gengo's Translator Workbench.
+We recently launched a feature that extracts the text from .TXT files and makes it available for translation directly on Gengo's Translator Workbench.

 The translator won't need to download or upload any files, and will have access all the advantages of our workbench, such as TM or glossaries when available, saving them time by providing a seamless translation experience.